Skip to content

 Practical research considerations for PGRs and ECRs: Adaptability, resilience and career transitions

-Sophie Atherton, PhD Student at University of Manchester Janina Suppers, PhD student at University of York
+Sophie Atherton, Research Fellow at University of Edinburgh Janina Suppers, Lecturer at University of Waikato

 On 7 June 2022 postgraduates (PGRs) and early career researchers (ECRs) with an interest in youth studies met for a virtual event, facilitated by the youth study groups of three UK organisations: the British Educational Research Association (BERA), the British Sociological Association (BSA) and the Political Studies Association (PSA).
 During a time of ‘intersecting crises’ (see Moore et al., 2021), we decided to focus on adaptability and resilience as useful concepts to deal with these challenges.